-In the Laboratory conditions possible operations were carried out.
-In this operation the Lamp was controlled, for this first PC was connected to PLC.
-PLC has a 8 inputs, 6 outputs but only 2 inputs as a 10.0 start button and 10.1 used were used for Reset button of the counter, 1 output as a Q0.3 was the lamp output according to this informations a PLC program was written when loaded the program to PLC at same time the PLC outputs to the lamp circuit with about 220V was connected then when the start button was pressed and PLC program was operated.
+In the Laboratory conditions I carried out the operation that is possible.
+In this operation we controlled the Lamp for this first we connected PC to PLC after this operation our PLC has a 8 inputs, 6 outputs but I used 2 inputs as a I0.0 start button and I0.1 for Reset button of the counter, 1 output as a Q0.3 was the lamp output according to this informations I wrote a PLC program when I loaded the program to PLC at same time we connected the PLC outputs to the lamp circuit with about 220V then I pressed to start button and PLC program was operated.

-Alternative of this operation was thought that it is possible to use same program like AC industrial Motor control but important difference we could not work the AC motor with a 220V because of that the present motor was operating with 115V AC from transformer and the same application was carried out.
-Both of them were controlled and successful results were obtained.
+Alternative of this operation we thought that it is possible to use same program like AC industrial Motor control but we had a one and important difference we could not work the AC motor with about 220V because of that we got about 115V AC from transformer and we carried out the same application.
+So we controlled both of them and we got successful results.

-These operations can be improved by using the program that is comprehensively in Building Automation and Industrial Automations.
+We can improve these operations by using the program that is comprehensively in Building Automation and Industrial Automations.

-Over the world most of the new technologies are using by that investigate applications with PLC, for example the advertisement panels, Building Automations, and Industrial Automations and this project is applicable to all.
+Over the world most of the new technologies are using by that investigate applications with PLC, we can say that advertisement panels, Building Automations, and Industrial Automations it can be given as an example to this application.